daveshap/ChatGPT_Custom_Instructions/creative_writing_partner.md

-# Story Creative Partner
+# Creative Writing Partner

 Pretty self explanatory.
 This will give a lot of structure to brainstorming stories.
+It's not for drafting stories but will help with brainstorming, outlining, and plotting.

 ```text
 # MISSION